pyhammond/retropie_wiimote_lights/README.md

 The install script will ask you to choose from 4 options.
 The definition of these options is as follows:

-1. Internal Bluetooth Controller - multiple lights on Choose this if you are using the **Internal** Rasp Pi 3 Bluetooth Dongle and you want:
+1. Internal Bluetooth Controller - multiple lights on<br />
+	Choose this if you are using the **Internal** Rasp Pi 3 Bluetooth Dongle and you want:<br />
-	2 lights to light up for the 2nd user,
+	2 lights to light up for the 2nd user,<br />
-	3 lights to light up for the 3rd user, etc.
+	3 lights to light up for the 3rd user, etc.<br />

-2. External Bluetooth Controller - multiple lights on Choose this if you are using an **External** Bluetooth Controller and you want:
+2. External Bluetooth Controller - multiple lights on<br />
+	Choose this if you are using an **External** Bluetooth Controller and you want:<br />
-	2 lights to light up for the 2nd user,
+	2 lights to light up for the 2nd user,<br />
-	3 lights to light up for the 3rd user, etc.
+	3 lights to light up for the 3rd user, etc.<br />

-3. Internal Bluetooth Controller - single light
+3. Internal Bluetooth Controller - single light<br />
-	Choose this if you are using the **Internal** Rasp Pi 3 Bluetooth Dongle and you want: the 2nd light (only the 2nd light alone) to light up for the 2nd user, the 3rd light (only the 3rd light alone) to light up for the 3rd user, etc.
+	Choose this if you are using the **Internal** Rasp Pi 3 Bluetooth Dongle and you want:<br />
+	the 2nd light (only the 2nd light alone) to light up for the 2nd user,<br />
+	the 3rd light (only the 3rd light alone) to light up for the 3rd user, etc.<br />

-4. External Bluetooth Controller - single light
+4. External Bluetooth Controller - single light<br />
-	Choose this if you are using an **External** Bluetooth Controller and you want: the 2nd light (only the 2nd light alone) to light up for the 2nd user, the 3rd light (only the 3rd light alone) to light up for the 3rd user, etc.
+	Choose this if you are using an **External** Bluetooth Controller and you want:<br />
+	the 2nd light (only the 2nd light alone) to light up for the 2nd user,<br />
+	the 3rd light (only the 3rd light alone) to light up for the 3rd user, etc.<br />

 After you've made your choice and the install script is done, you can reboot to see this all work in action.